Income driven repayment, or IDR, is the term used by the government to describe five loan repayment plans. They are:

 Step 5: Understanding The Results

 The first column represents your estimated monthly payment as of today.
-The second column is what your estimated monthly payment would be in the last year of your plan (i.e. either year 20 or 25 depending on what income driven repayment plan you are on).
-The second column is based on the income level and rate of increase assumption you entered in Step 4.
+The second column is what your estimated monthly payment would be in the last year of your plan.
+Column one and two represent our IDR payment calculator.

 The third column, Total Paid, is all your monthly payments added up over the entire repayment period.
 This is where the government’s calculator stops and this is why so many people make the mistake of going on income driven repayment plans to begin with.